-Measurement accuracy being a strict constraint to computer-vision-based algorithms, as a matter of fact these algorithms are expected to operate for total knee replacement within less than 1 mm accuracy.
+Measurement accuracy being a strict constraint to registration algorithms. as a matter of fact these algorithms are expected to operate for total knee replacement within less than 1 mm accuracy.
 Many registration algorithms have been proposed to meet the accuracy restriction for a given imaging modality (MRI, CT or ultrasound) and have been incorporated into routine surgery planning procedures.

-Early registration systems in orthopedic implemented simple paired point matching.
+Early registration in orthopedics implemented simple paired point matching.
 These algorithms relied on simple solution of a mathematical relationship between points but yielded insufficient accuracy.
 Coupled with surface matching, the accuracy of registration was improved.
 However, both techniques did not receive wide clinical acceptance.
 Other approaches include the calibration of (intraoperative) fluoroscopic and ultrasound images by feature and point intensity-based matching.
 Trade-off for registration should include, in addition for accuracy, the feasibility of acquiring landmark points for registration in a minimally invasive and radiation-free manner.

 In total knee replacement, implant design needs to reach an alignment error of less than 3 degrees.
-These requirement have been empirically found to prevent long-term implant wear and allow more satisfactory function.
-Computer-based alignment systems now address these restriction by robust registration and accurate surface reconstruction.
+These requirements have been empirically found to prevent long-term implant wear and allow more satisfactory function.
+Computer-based alignment systems now address these restrictions by robust registration and accurate surface reconstruction.
 With advances in surface modeling and the ability to match a flexible surface model to observable fiducial points, reconstruction of an accurate surface for implant design is increasingly utilized in clinics.